-1. The short mixer design.
+1. The short continuous mixer

 In this design, the motor is located underneath the gearbox and cardan shaft – meaning that the mixer is relatively short but as a result higher.
 The advantage of this design is, that it saves space which can be beneficial for customers having limited floorplan.

-2. The low mixer design.
+2. The low continuous mixer

-In this design the motor, gearbox and cardan shaft are located behind eachother – this means that the mixer is relatively low (+/- 140cm) but as a result longer.
+In this design the motor, gearbox and cardan shaft are located behind eachother – this means that the continuous mixer is relatively low (+/- 140cm) but as a result longer.
 The advantage of this design is that it allows you to look into the mixer (from standing height) which eases the cleaning procedure of the upper surfaces.

 2015 – 2020 THE HANGING-design